ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/querying/how-to-query.dotnet.markdown

 The above is an example of a dynamic query which doesn't require you to specify an index name.
 RavenDB will create an auto index automatically if necessary.

 The provided `Employee` type as the generic type parameter does not only define the type of returned results, but it also indicates that the queried collection will be `Employees`.
 There is no need to specify it as the parameter.

-### Example II - Linq Syntax Support
+### Example II - LINQ Syntax Support

 Both LINQ syntaxes are supported: